Nordkalottfolket

 Nordkalottfolket (lit.
 'North Calotte People', NKF) is a Sámi political party in Norway.
 It was first established in 2005 and contested the 2005 election as the Finnmark List (Finnmarkslista), but was renamed in 2009 to its current name.
 The NKF has been led by Arne Kristian Vestre since 2022.

 The party advocates for a multicultural and egalitarian approach towards the peoples of the north, including the Sámi, Kven, and Norwegian people.
 The NKF states that it wishes for equal opportunity for all Northern people on the Cap of the North (Nordkalotten).
 This position informs its stances on local issues such as land and water rights, reindeer husbandry, and the outfield industry.
 Its approach has been described as populist and its rhetoric has been compared to that of the Progress Party.

+As of 2024, Nordkalottfolket is the largest opposition party in the Sámi Parliament.

 History

 The party originally was named the "Finnmark List" (Finnmarkslista), a name which was decided upon in the last minute prior to running in the 2005 Norwegian Sámi parliamentary election.
 The party was eventually renamed in 2009 as Nordkalottfolket by Toril Bakken Kåven who considered the name "beautiful" and reflective of the common history and the multiple ethnic groups living in the Cap of the North.
 In addition to preventing confusion, as the party did not run in solely the region of Finnmark anymore.

 The party received its highest share of vote during the 2021 Norwegian Sámi parliamentary election, becoming the second largest party in the Sámi parliament.
 Despite their increased result, the party was unable to find viable coalition partners and thus went into opposition.
 Analysts cited the mobilization of the party's voters in select electoral districts as contributing to the party's win.

 Toril Bakken Kåven announced her intention to stand down as leader in May 2022.
 Arne Kristian Vestre was elected her successor at the national meeting of the party on 12 June 2022.